-Increasing system memory, available CPUs and IO bandwidth all contribute to Seq's performance.
 Check the System Requirements documentation for some rule-of-thumb pointers to appropriate hardware sizing.

 We highly recommend provisioning SSD storage for production Seq servers expected to handle any significant load.

-Telemetry data is messy, complex, and voluminous.
+Log data is messy, complex, and voluminous.
 Giving your log server a little extra CPU, RAM and I/O capacity can help it dig through events more effectively.